nora-marie-95/nora-marie-95.github.io/index.md

 ### [Case Study: Instacart Grocery Basket Analysis](https://github.com/nora-marie-95/Instacart-Basket-Analysis-Project)

-Instacart is an existing online grocery store that operates through an app.
+Background: Instacart is an existing online grocery store that operates through an app.
 For this project, I analyzed purchasing behaviours and customer profiles.

 Data: Open-sourced from Instacart.
 The final integrated date set has over 30 million rows and includes information about orders, Instacart's customers and products.